blenderskool/untab/README.md

 - Go to the extensions page on your browser.
 For Chrome and Chromium based browsers go to `chrome://extensions`
 - Turn ON `Developer mode`
 - Click on `Load Unpacked`
 - Select the `dist` folder that was generated after the build step.
-The extension should now sho up on the list
+The extension should now show up on the list
 - NOTE: Whenever, the build files are changed, to get the changes synced with the installed extension, click on the reload icon next to the installed extension.

 ## License